phluid61/internet-drafts/file-scheme/draft.md

 __Exceptions__

-Many implementations accept the full UNC string in the URI path (with all backslashes converted to slashes).
+Many implementations accept the full UNC string in the URI path (with all backslashes "\" converted to slashes "/").
 Additionally, because
 {{RFC1738}} said that the first "/" after "file://\[authority\]" wasn't
 part of the path, Firefox requires an additional slash before the UNC string.